oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 OCI Administration users should only be configured in the pre-configured primary IDCS or the Default Identity Domain where applicable.

 **Note:** Any federated user can be a member of 100 groups only.
 The OCI Console limits the number of groups in a SAML assertion to 100 groups.
-User Management in the Enterprise Identity Management system will be handled by ACME.
+User Management in the Enterprise Identity Management system will be handled by Customer.

 **Authorization**